-Adelphi University Credit option: Students enrolled in AP Calculus BC may opt to receive up to six Adelphi University Credits (for the equivalent of their Calc I AND Calc II courses) upon payment of a registration fee to Adelphi University.
-Students pursuing this option can earn an official transcript from Adelphi, and these credits may be accepted as transfer credits to other colleges.
-North Shore makes no guarantee that credits from Adelphi are transferable to other colleges and is not responsible for any college's policy on accepting credit.
+Statistics is an activity-based non-AP Statistics course.
+The emphasis will be on "lab" work, surveys, raw data analysis, and computer software operation.
+It will cover major facets of descriptive and inferential statistics, including measures of central tendency and dispersion, distributions, correlation, experimental design, hypothesis tests, and confidence intervals.
+A departmental final exam is given in June.
+Molloy College Credit option: Students enrolled in Statistics may opt to receive three Molloy College Credits upon payment of a registration fee to Molloy College.
+Students pursuing this option can earn an official transcript from Molloy, and these credits may be accepted as transfer credits to other colleges.
+North Shore makes no guarantee that credits from Molloy are transferable to other colleges and is not responsible for any college's policy on accepting credit.
+ADVANCED PLACEMENT STATISTICS Credit:1 Prerequisites: Algebra 2H or Algebra 2R and departmental recommendation